Storm (Marvel Comics): 1980s: Punk look and loss of powers

-In the following issues, Claremont portrayed Storm as a serene, independent character.
-Although Storm was initially written having trouble adjusting to Western culture, e.g. calling the obligation to wear clothing in public "absurd", in The Uncanny X-Men #139 (November 1980), Claremont established her as the leader of the X-Men after Cyclops takes a leave of absence, a position she holds in various incarnations.
-Claremont also established a maternal relationship between Storm and the 13-year-old X-Man Kitty Pryde.
+By the early 1980s, X-Men was Marvel's top-selling comic title.
+Its sales were such that distributors and retailers began using an "X-Men index", rating each comic book publication by how many orders it garnered compared to that month's issue of X-Men.
+In this period, Claremont portrayed Storm as a serene, independent character.
+In The Uncanny X-Men #139 (November 1980), Claremont established her as the leader of the X-Men after Cyclops takes a leave of absence.
+Claremont also established a maternal relationship between Storm and her 13-year-old teammate, Kitty Pryde.
 A short story by Claremont set during Storm's childhood in Kenya that ran in Marvel Team-Up #100 (December 1980), establishes that when she was 12 years old, Storm saved a young Black Panther from racist thugs.
 This story would later become the basis for later writers to establish a deeper relationship between both characters.

 In the early 1980s, adventures of Storm written by Claremont included a space opera arc, in which the X-Men fight parasitic beings called the Brood.
-Storm is infected with a Brood egg and contemplates suicide, but then experiences a last-minute save by the benign whale-like Acanti aliens.
-Storm's fellow X-Man Angel is abducted by a rogue mutant group called the Morlocks.
+Storm is infected with a Brood egg and contemplates suicide, but is saved at the last minute by the benign whale-like Acanti aliens.
+Subsequently, Storm's fellow X-Man Angel is abducted by a rogue mutant group called the Morlocks.
+The Morlocks are "subterranean mutant refugees ... living in the tunnels of the New York City sewer system," and constitute an underclass of outcasts.
 The X-Men are outnumbered, and Storm is rendered sick by the Morlock called Plague.
 To save Kitty's life, Storm challenges the Morlocks' leader Callisto, in a duel to the death for the leadership of the Morlocks.
-Despite being violently sick, she defeats Callisto by stabbing her with a knife.
+Callisto is presented as a complex character who rebels against her position of low social status.
+Despite Storm's illness, she defeats Callisto by stabbing her with a knife.
 Callisto is saved through the efforts of a Morlock healer, and Storm offers the Morlocks refuge at the Xavier Mansion, though they decline.
+Storm is then made leader of the Morlocks.
+This fight with Callisto has strong effects on Storm's character, who becomes more defiantly non-conformist.
+Following this incident, Storm has an encounter with Yukio, a ninja companion of Wolverine's.
+Storm has a close and intimate bond with her.
+While the characters' relationship was conceived of as romantic, it was relegated to subtext after Marvel Comics' editor-in-chief Jim Shooter mandated that no same-gender couples could be depicted at Marvel.
+These experiences lead Storm to drastically change her appearance.